 Just as familiar surroundings are safe and soothing, the same can be said for daily routines.
 Maintaining a schedule similar to the one a senior followed prior to their cognitive issues can help reduce anxiety and confusion.
 For example, an elder who watched the nightly news after dinner each evening for many years may feel a sense of normalcy when it’s switched on, even if they don’t completely understand the reports they are seeing and hearing.

 A fundamental aspect of home care is that services are provided for all clients (with and without dementia) according to personalized scheduling tools called care plans.
 This organizational technique easily translates into a set routine for dementia patients who thrive on familiarity and repetition.
 Professional caregivers are trained to facilitate daily activities, including chores and personal care tasks, at the appropriate times and provide assistance as needed.
 Humans are creatures of habit and preserving these very personal and deeply ingrained routines can help elders retain a sense of control and understanding of what is going on around them.

-Home care companies provide assistance with activities of daily living, companionship and many other core services.
+Home care companies provide assistance with activities of daily living (ADLs), companionship and many other core services.
 In addition, many companies offer professional training in dementia care for their employees.
-Common aspects of this training include methods for staying engaged with the senior, managing often unpredictable behaviors, communicating effectively, and breaking down activities into smaller steps that are easier to manage.
+Common aspects of this training include methods for staying engaged with the senior, managing often unpredictable behaviors through validation and redirection, communicating effectively, and breaking down activities into smaller steps that are easier to manage.
 There are several training programs and schools of thought when it comes to dementia care, so be sure to inquire about the particular education a home care company provides to or requires of its caregivers.

-Care That Evolves with the Client
+Care That Evolves With the Client

-When Home Care Isn’t Enough
+When Home Care Is No Longer Enough